Case Study: Simplifying an Estate Plan for a Smoother Transition

 - The GC Estate and Trust team reviewed every trust within the estate plan to assess whether it was worthwhile, needed, and effective.
 Any trusts deemed superfluous or outdated were eliminated.

-- Our team worked directly with the family’s attorneys to create a plan that would benefit everyone involved and consolidated the ownership towards the father’s side of the family.
+- Our team worked directly with the family’s attorneys to create a plan that would benefit everyone involved and consolidate the ownership towards the father’s side of the family.

 We revised the estate plan, eliminated unnecessary trusts, and reduced the overall tax risk to the family.
 Businesses and property that were held in trust by various members are now consolidated into the owner’s branch of the family.
 The client plans to continue buying out the interests of extended family members, which means the GC Estate and Trust team will periodically revise the current estate plan to reflect changes as needed.